Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments

 \subsubsection{Performance on Baseline Failure Modes}

-To further analyze the improvements, we stratified the test set based on the error distribution of the baseline V1 model (Hypothesis 2).
-As shown in Table \ref{tab:stratified_results_h2}, in frames where the V1 baseline fails significantly ("Hard", $\mu_{error} \approx 0.088$), our V2-based approach reduces the Squared Relative Error from 0.864 to 0.819 and RMSE from 7.152 to 6.893.
-This suggests that the Synthetic Priors effectively correct the specific failure modes (e.g., outliers and gross artifacts) inherent to real-world trained backbones.
+To further isolate the improvements, we stratified the test set based on the error distribution of the baseline model \cite{Cui2024EndoDAC} (Fig. \ref{fig:qualitative_h2}).
+As shown in Table \ref{tab:stratified_results_h2}, in frames where the V1 baseline fails most severely ("Hard", $\mu_{error} \approx 0.088$), our approach reduces the Squared Relative Error from 0.864 to 0.819 and RMSE from 7.152 to 6.893.
+This indicates that synthetic priors effectively correct the gross artifacts and boundary collapses inherent to real-world trained backbones.